Aude: Geology

 The landscapes of Aude can be explained by its geology.
 In the south, there are sedimentary rocks folded during the formation of the Pyrenees.
 To the north and centre of Aude, the sedimentary rocks are less folded.
 At the extreme east, near the Mediterranean, the rocks are carved by normal collapse faults which are due to the opening of the Golfe du Lion.
+The limestone Massif de la Clape runs along the entire coast from Gruissan to Saint-Pierre-la-Mer, and has to be crossed to go from Narbonne to Narbonne-Plage.

 In the north, the Black Mountain and Minervois consist of schist and marble, forming the southern edge of the Massif Central.
 These ancient rocks are over 300 million years old and were deformed by the formation of the Hercynian chain.
 The Montagne d'Alaric (Alaric's Mountain) near Carcassonne is an antiform fold in the shape of a vault and made of limestone.

 Climate

 Lightning during an autumn storm off the coast of Port-la-Nouvelle.

 Aude is under the influence of a Mediterranean climate.

 The autumn is characterized by violent and short storms.

 The summer is often hot and dry, which is favorable to the culture of the vine and the olive-trees.
 Yet, the department has several contrasts in climate:

 In the north, the Montagne Noire and, in the south, the Pays de Sault, have a mountainous climate with temperatures sometimes very low in winter.

 In the west, the climate is under Aquitaine influence with heavier precipitation, while in the east the climate is purely Mediterranean.

 In the centre, in the Limouxin, Carcassonnais and Razès areas, the climate is known as intermediary with significant exposure to winds.

 The winds are often present in Aude.
 It is one of the windiest French departments, with 300 to 350 days of wind per year.
 This phenomenon is due mostly to the variations in relief north and south which create a kind of corridor.

 In the north-west blows the Cers, called Tramontane in Provence, which is a ground wind.
 It is a dry, somewhat violent wind and cold in winter.
 In the south-east blows the Autan, locally called the Marin, which is hot and wet and comes from the sea.

 These regular winds made it possible to install an industrial park of wind turbines, as in the area of Avignonet-Lauragais.